ahkharsha/briXchange/README.md

 ## 📜 **License**

 This project is licensed under the MIT License.
+See the [LICENSE](https://github.com/ahkharsha/briXchange/blob/main/LICENSE) file for details.

 ---